 And on this subject of prophecy I want to mention one more verse which is found in Acts 21:8-9 (KJV): “8 And the next day we that were of Paul’s company departed, and came unto Caesarea: and we entered into the house of Philip the evangelist, which was one of the seven; and abode with him.
 9 And the same man had four daughters, virgins, which did prophesy.”

 So here is the point I have been building to with all these passages on prophesy.
 We who believe in the doctrines of Biblical gender roles cannot deny that God gifts some women with the gift of prophecy.
 And I do not mean the “foretelling of the future and writing God’s Word” kind of prophecy.
 I mean the kind of prophecy that edifies, exhorts and comforts people and edifies the church as the Scriptures say.

+Acts 21:8-9 shows this to be true and the central passage we are talking about here – I Corinthians 11:5 which exhorts women when they prophesy to wear a head covering proves this to be true.
 I know that many Christian wives have been led astray by false female prophets of God only to see their marriages destroyed.
 I have had many men write me emails testifying to this fact.
 Far too many.
 And it would be easy to say women can never prophesy in any form or venue because we are afraid of false teachings.
 But gentlemen let me remind you all that women don’t have a monopoly on being false prophets.
 There are many male false prophets out there today as there have always been.

 The Scriptures tell us that God gifts some women with the gift of prophecy so the question then becomes where can they use this gift to edify, exhort and comfort?

 Some would wrongly say because I Corinthians 14:4 (NIV) says “the one who prophesies edifies the church” that women can instruct and exhort men in the Church.
 But such an interpretation ignores clear prohibitions against women teaching men in the Church such this one found in 1 Timothy 2:11-12 (KJV): “11 Let the woman learn in silence with all subjection.
 12 But I suffer not a woman to teach, nor to usurp authority over the man, but to be in silence.”

 And in the same chapter of I Corinthians that we have just mentioned with gender neutral language about people prophesying to the church we find this restriction on women once again in 1 Corinthians 14:34-35 (KJV): “34 Let your women keep silence in the churches: for it is not permitted unto them to speak; but they are commanded to be under obedience as also saith the law.
 35 And if they will learn any thing, let them ask their husbands at home: for it is a shame for women to speak in the church.”

 So how do we explain this?
 We are told in the Scriptures that prophesy edifies, exhorts and comforts all people and it also edifies the church and we are told that God gives this gift to both men and women.
 He even tells women when the prophesy to wear a head covering.
 Yet he tells women to remain silent in the church and learn from their husbands at home.

 The answer my friends is found in Titus 2:3-5 (KJV): “3 The aged women likewise, that they be in behaviour as becometh holiness, not false accusers, not given to much wine, teachers of good things; 4 That they may teach the young women to be sober, to love their husbands, to love their children, 5 To be discreet, chaste, keepers at home, good, obedient to their own husbands, that the word of God be not blasphemed.”

+When we combine the fact that Bible says some women have the gift of prophecy which includes edification, exhortation and comfort along with this passage we have a clear picture of God’s vision for women.
 God gifts some women with the ability to be able to edify and exhort other WOMEN “to be sober, to love their husbands, to love their children, to be discreet, chaste, keepers at home, good, obedient to their own husbands” and to comfort them when they are in difficult situations.